 image: Greg Piper

-Florilegium…traversing the poetry of plants, by Sarah and I, is a finalist in the 2021 Toowoomba Contemporary Wearables Award.
+Florilegium…traversing the poetry of plants, by Sarah and I, was s a finalist in the 2021 Toowoomba Contemporary Wearables Award.

 This is the suite of 42 small handcrafted sculptural works inspired by the complexity and richness of native flora.

 We are absolutely thrilled to have won the 2021 award and Florilegium has been acquired in it's entirety by the Toowoomba Regional Art Gallery.

 'Contemporary Wearables Biennial Jewellery Award and Exhibition is the focus of Toowoomba Regional Art Gallery's contribution to promoting excellence in contemporary adornment.
 The award was established in 1989, with the aid of the Toowoomba Gallery Society Inc., and is a forum for experimental and innovative contemporary jewellery and object practice.'

 Delighted to have the work that Sarah and I created for Ceramix selected as a finalist in the Handcrafted category for this award.